Taiyelolu1/LA-Crime-Analysis/README.md

 ## Data Collection
 The data for this project was collected from DATA.GOV.
 The data included records of various crimes, date reported, weapons used, places they occurred across different locations in LA and others as listed in the data overview above.
 ## Data Cleaning & Preparation
 The data cleaning process began in the Power Query Editor in Power BI.
-Here, some major operations such as removal of duplicates, and removal of unwanted columns were done.
-Other text operations such as capitalising, trimming, and replacing values were also carried out on some columns.
+Here, some major operations such as removal of unwanted columns were done and other text operations such as capitalising, trimming, and replacing values were also carried out on some columns.
 The [M Query Codes](https://github.com/Taiyelolu1/LA-Crime-Analysis/blob/main/M%20Query%20Codes%20for%20LA%20Crime%20Data.txt) from the Power Query Editor have been attached to this repository.
 Please note that the Power Query Editor automatically writes/generates these codes based on the steps applied in the editor.

 After data cleaning, a new column `Hour` was created by extracting the hours from the `Time_Occ`.
 This was done in the Power Query Editor.